eosdetroit/forex-oracle/README.md

 For retrieval of forex pair pricing data.

-Currently dumps latest available data to output/latest.
-Does not process this or write to network via cleos yet.
+Currently dumps latest available from twelvedata API to output folder, transforms to delphioracle payload, and calls delphioracle::write.

+If no arguments are provided on launch, it will only retrieve data.

 ## Getting started
 1.) `cp example.config.json config.json`